-- Symptomatic staff and students in the building will need to go to an established isolated room (not the health room, as this must be kept available) until they can safely leave the building. - Coordination with the Montezuma County Public Health Department regarding suspected and confirmed cases. - The Health Department will assist Dolores School District leadership team to determine a course of action for their individual school on a case-by-case basis. - This may include the dismissal of students and most staff for 2-14 days depending upon public health guidance.
-Remote learning will be utilized during these times with district teachers providing the instruction.
+- Symptomatic staff and students in the building will need to go to an established isolated room (not the health room, as this must be kept available) until they can safely leave the building. - Coordination with the Montezuma County Public Health Department regarding suspected and confirmed cases. - The Health Department will assist Dolores School District leadership team to determine a course of action for their individual school on a case-by-case basis. - This may include the dismissal of students and most staff for a short-term period.

-1.6 TRANSMISSION MITIGATION AND CLEANING PROCEDURES
+1.6 TRANSMISSION MITIGATION AND CLEANING

+PROCEDURES